cedexis/openmixapplib/apps-javascript/mixer-with-geo-stickiness/README.md

 Performances / Availability load balancing

+The application has several capabilities that allows customers to have greater control over application functionality.
+The capabilities of the application include options to enable/disable geo-blocking, performance weighted round robin, stickiness, RTT and Kbps mixing (using either or both RTT and Kbps to influence provider decision), and random threshold (keeping CDNs warm).
+The application is also using the updated Reason Codes/Reason Logs in order to provide better visibility on decisions.

 ## Validating the Code

 The validate-js.sh script looks for possible errors in the application and test